Randomness is valid at large numbers

 There are many examples for equally likely outcomes: representatively, coin tossing is believed to occur with a probability of 50$\%$ between heads and tails.
-For repeated experiments with a sample, if its frequency between expected outcomes is equal, we can say: the expected outcome of the sample is {\it random}.
-Here we suggest a simple way to define the randomness concerning equally likely outcomes.
+For repeated experiments with a same sample, if its frequency between expected outcomes is equal, one can say: the expected outcome of the sample is {\it random}.
+Here we suggest a simple way to define the randomness concerning equally likely outcomes at large numbers.

-The relative frequency of each outcome, $f_{i} = n_{i}/N$ where $n_{i}$ is the frequency and $N$ is the total number of repetition, can be various or complicated according to experiments and conditions.
-The range of frequency for each experiment, $R = n_{i}^{max} {-} n_{i}^{min}$, indicates the value between the maximum frequency and the minimum frequency.
-In statistics, the range tends to be larger, the large the size of the sample \cite{Hozo,Wan}.
-This tendency can be described by a power-law scaling as $R \sim N^{\alpha}$ where $\alpha > 0$.
-Such a power-law scaling commonly appears in physics \cite{Newman,Frank}.
-Finally, the range of the relative frequency between equally likely outcomes, $R/N = f_{i}^{max} {-} f_{i}^{min}$, should have a simple relation as $R/N \sim N^{\beta}$, where $\beta = \alpha {-} 1$ (here $\beta < 0$ because $\alpha < 1$).
-The statistical constraint of $R/N \sim N^{\beta}$ ($\beta < 0$) implies that the frequency of each outcome becomes equal ($R/N \rightarrow 0$) as the total number of repletion increases ($N \rightarrow \infty $).
-Consequently, the condition of $R/N \rightarrow 0$ at $N \rightarrow \infty $ explains why randomness is valid only at large numbers, which is known as ‘the law of large numbers’ in probability theory.
+The frequency of each outcome ($n_{i}$) can vary complicatedly according to experiments and conditions.
+The relative frequency of an outcome ($f_{i} = n_{i}/N$) is taken by dividing $n_{i}$ by the total number of repetition ($N$ or equally the size of the sample).
+The range of frequency ($R$) is defined as the difference between the maximum frequency ($n_{i}^{max}$) and the minimum frequency ($n_{i}^{min}$) and consequently described as $R = (n_{i}^{max} {-} n_{i}^{min})$.
+In statistics, it is well known that the range ($R$) tends to be larger, the large the size of the sample ($N$) \cite{Hozo,Wan}.
+This tendency can be described by a power-law scaling as $R \sim N^{\alpha}$ where $0< \alpha < 1$.
+Such a power-law scaling commonly appears in statistics and physics \cite{Newman,Frank}.
+Additionally, the range of relative frequency ($R/N$) between equally likely outcomes is defined as $R/N = (f_{i}^{max} {-} f_{i}^{min})$, which is equivalent to $(n_{i}^{max} {-} n_{i}^{min})/N$.
+From $R \sim N^{\alpha}$, $R/N$ should have a simple relation as $R/N \sim N^{\beta}$, where $\beta = \alpha {-} 1$ (here note that $\beta < 0$ because $\alpha < 1$).
+The statistical constraint of $R/N \sim N^{\beta}$ ($\beta < 0$) implies that the frequency of each outcome should become equal (because $R/N \rightarrow 0$) as the total number of repletion increases ($N \rightarrow \infty $).
+Consequently, the condition of $R/N \rightarrow 0$ at $N \rightarrow \infty $ explains why randomness is valid only at large numbers, which is known as the law of large numbers in probability theory.
+In this study, we would like to identify the $\beta$ exponents for equally likely outcomes; in particular, coin tosses (with two outcomes) and last digits of prime numbers (with four outcomes).